A rare find in Aurich's oldest restaurant: Shakshuka inspires!

 But exciting things didn't just happen on the reporters' plates: divers made a remarkable find in the Salzgitter bathing lake.
 They came across a completely preserved tusk of a woolly mammoth, estimated to be 10,000 to 110,000 years old.
 A spectacular piece of history that underlines how much unknown lies still hidden before our eyes.

-The experiences in the “Zur Börse” and the extraordinary finds in the region prove: there is always something to discover in Aurich, be it a delicious dish or a significant relic from the past.
-So a visit is worth it twice!
+The experiences at “Zur Börse” and the extraordinary finds in the region prove that there is always something to discover in Aurich, be it a delicious dish or an important relic from the past.
+A visit is worth twice as much!